Printie

 How to Add 3D Printed Products to Your Shopify Store hero image

-That matters because 3D printed products are different from standard print-on-demand items.
+The hard part is not clicking "add product" in Shopify.
+The hard part is building a product and fulfillment workflow that can survive real orders.
 Lead times vary, options can multiply quickly, and one unclear listing can turn into a refund or reprint.
 This guide walks through how to add 3D printed products to Shopify in a way that is operationally safe from day one.

 Who this is for